Bash-it/bash-it/README.md

 Anything in the custom directory will be ignored, with the exception of `custom/example.bash`.

+Alternately, if you would like to keep your custom scripts under version control, you can set BASH_IT_CUSTOM in your `~/.bashrc` to another location outside of the `~/.bash_it` folder.

 ## Themes

 There are a few Bash-it themes.
 If you've created your own custom prompts, I'd love it if you shared with everyone else!
 Just submit a Pull Request.